ruby-logic/smsapi-client/README.md

 # Smsapi::Client

-Smsapi::Client is a Ruby implementation for SMSAPI.pl gateway
+Smsapi::Client is a Ruby implementation for SMSAPI.pl gateway created by [Ruby Logic](http://rubylogic.pl)

 ## Installation